OpenEnergyPlatform/open-MaStR/docs/advanced.md

-### MastrDownload
+### MaStRDownload

+The class `MaStRDownload` builds upon methods provided in the class `MaStRAPI`. <br>

-The class ` MaStRDownload` provides methods to download power plant unit types and additional information for each unit type, such as extended unit data, permit data, chp-specific data, location data or eeg-specific data. <br>
+It provides methods to download power plant unit types and additional information for each unit type, such as extended unit data, permit data, chp-specific data, location data or eeg-specific data. <br>